NXT TakeOver: WarGames (2019): Main event

-In the main event, Team Ciampa (Tommaso Ciampa, Keith Lee, Dominic Dijakovic, and an unknown partner) faced The Undisputed Era (NXT Champion Adam Cole, NXT Tag Team Champions Bobby Fish and Kyle O'Reilly and NXT North American Champion Roderick Strong) in WarGames.
+In the main event, Team Ciampa (Tommaso Ciampa, Keith Lee, Dominic Dijakovic, and an unknown partner) faced The Undisputed Era (NXT Champion Adam Cole, NXT Tag Team Champions Bobby Fish and Kyle O'Reilly, and NXT North American Champion Roderick Strong) in WarGames.
 Ciampa and Strong began.
 After five minutes, O'Reilly entered, being followed by Dijakovic, Fish, Lee and Cole.
 Ciampa pushed Cole through a table against the barrier.
 Kevin Owens was revealed as the unknown partner and entered last.
 Owens performed a Stunner on Cole but Strong avoided the pinfall at a two count.
 Cole performed a Panama Sunrise on the steel platform on Owens.
-Dijakovic performed a Chokeslam through a table on Strong, Owens performed a Frog Splash through a table on O'Reilly and Lee performed a Super Spirit Bomb through a table on Fish.
+Dijakovic performed a Chokeslam through a table on Strong, Owens performed a Frog Splash through a table on O'Reilly (who was applying a triangle submission on Dijakovic to counter a second Chokeslam), and Lee performed a Super Spirit Bomb through a table on Fish.
 Ciampa performed an Air Raid Crash off the cage through two tables on Cole to win.